 The Blue Lodges of Freemasonry are broken into three Degrees.
-They are called the Entered Apprentice or First Degree, The Fellowcraft or Second Degree, and the Master Mason or Third Degree, the highest of ancient craft Masonry.
-These Degrees and their names were taken from middle age craft guilds, where at each stage the craftsman was required to become proficient before moving to the next stage or Degree.
+They are called the Entered Apprentice (or First Degree), The Fellowcraft (or Second Degree), and the Master Mason (or Third Degree), which is the highest of ancient craft Masonry.
+These Degrees and their names were taken from middle age craft guilds, where the craftsman was required to become proficient at each stage before moving to the next stage or Degree.

 QUALIFICATIONS OF A PETITIONER

 The qualifications to be a Mason are clear and distinct.
-There are physical, moral and spiritual qualifications.
+The qualifications are physical, moral and spiritual.
 In Washington, the petitioner must be a man of at least 18 years of age.
 He must be free of any previous felonious criminal convictions and be of good moral character.
 He must also believe in a Supreme Being and the immortality of the soul.

 THE SECRET BALLOT

 After a man has applied for Masonic membership, and his background has been thoroughly investigated, the Lodge members vote by secret ballot to accept or reject him for membership.

 Masonry’s secret ballot is another of its ancient customs.
 It has been rather aptly said that when a petitioner is voted upon for Masonic membership he undergoes the “Ordeal of the Secret Ballot.”
 To be elected, he must receive an affirmative vote from each and every member present at that meeting.
 Just one member out of all present—there could be twenty, or fifty, or a hundred members in attendance—can drop the black cube and deny him membership.